sjtgs/sampchamps/README.md

 ### Hi there 👋
-I'm a Software Engineer with background in Python(Django Framework - Web) As a software developer with 4-5 years of experience, I am skilled in website (both the front end and backend), in building web systems and have a track record of delivering high-quality code on time.
+I'm a Software Engineer with background in Python(Django Framework - Web).

+As a software developer with 4-5 years of experience, I am skilled in website (both the front end and backend), in building web systems and have a track record of delivering high-quality code on time.
 My experience includes working on web systems where I have honed my skills in backend development.
 - 🌱 I’m currently learning Ruby on Rail, React , Type and other cool stuff !